elmchelsey/modifying_ELIZA/README.md

 1. **Replacing Boolean Questions or Statement Responses**: Improved conversational flow by removing or modifying responses that overly rely on Boolean-style questions or repeated statements.

-3. **Enhanced Handling of 'Yes' and 'No' Responses**: Added nuanced response logic for better context-specific understanding of affirmative and negative replies.
+2. **Enhanced Handling of 'Yes' and 'No' Responses**: Added nuanced response logic for better context-specific understanding of affirmative and negative replies.

-5. **Crisis Handling Implementation**: Integrated mechanisms to detect and appropriately respond to crisis-related input.
+3. **Crisis Handling Implementation**: Integrated mechanisms to detect and appropriately respond to crisis-related input.

-7. **Sentiment-Based Empathy Responses**: Introduced sentiment analysis to adjust the chatbot's tone and responses dynamically, fos
+4. **Sentiment-Based Empathy Responses**: Introduced sentiment analysis to adjust the chatbot's tone and responses dynamically, fostering a more empathetic interaction.